mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where users were able to attempt to edit the channel header of an archived channel on the right-hand side.
  - Fixed an issue where the “Your Trial Ended” banner hid the product switcher menu.
  - Fixed an issue where the custom status date format was not set to ``yyyy-MM-dd``.
- - Fixed an issue where a users were unable to remove themselves from a custom role.
+ - Fixed an issue where users were unable to remove themselves from a custom role.
  - Fixed an issue where some images in link previews overflowed.
  - Fixed an issue where accessing the **System Console** and then exiting changed the user's status to "Offline".
  - Fixed an issue where the **New Messages** line sometimes appeared when viewing a channel that was previously read.